jagadeeshbusayavalasa123/DATASCIENCE-Repo/Youtube Data Harvesting/README.md

 5.After retrieving data please use "upload to MONGODB" to store in datawarehouse in form of collections.

-6.Use SQL upload if you want to analayse data and receive metrics from sql datawarehouse.
+6.Use "SQL upload"  if you want to analayse data and receive metrics from sql datawarehouse.

-7.Use Runqueries section to get  realational data useful for evaluating channels and videos performance with your competitors
+7.Use "SQL Queries Q&A" section to get  realational data useful for evaluating channels and videos performance with your competitors

 Usage: